 The Tongariro Northern Circuit a 43km loop which circumnavigates an active volcano in New Zealand’s Taupo Volcanic Zone.
 It's a longer version of the famous Tongariro Crossing - one of New Zealand's most walked day hikes.
-The full circuit also classifies as one of the 9 (soon 10) Great Walks in New Zealand.
+The full circuit also classifies as one of the 10 Great Walks in New Zealand.

-The highlights of the Tongariro Northern Circuit overlap majorly with the Tongariro Crossing day hike, but as soon as the two paths split you will leave behind the crowds and will be able to enjoy the volcanic landscape in solitude.
+The highlights of the Tongariro Northern Circuit overlap majorly with the Tongariro Crossing day hike, but as soon as the two paths split you will leave behind the crowds and enjoy the volcanic landscapes in solitude.

 As with all the Great Walks in New Zealand comes great popularity.
 In fact the Tongariro Northern Circuit is the 5th most popular great walk after the Milford, the Routeburn, the Kepler and the Abel Tasman.